theatulgupta/AgriGO/README.md

 6. Crop recommendation for better returns on farming

-7. support of regional languages
+7. Support of Regional Language (coming soon)

 **Our Vision**
 -